PFA03027/alpha_concurrent/README.md

 # Patent
 ## Hazard pointer algorithm
+This software uses Hazard pointer algorithm to solve ABA problem.
+In 2002, Maged Michael of IBM filed an application for a U.S. patent on the hazard pointer technique, but the application was abandoned in 2010.
+Therefore, there is no patent issue.
-US Patent of Hazard pointer algrithm: US20040107227A1 is now abandoned. https://patents.google.com/patent/US20040107227
+US Patent of Hazard pointer algrithm: US20040107227A1 https://patents.google.com/patent/US20040107227